Quick Answer

 Before you approve spend, require two lines per role in your scope doc:

 If you cannot state both plainly, pause and tighten scope before hiring.
-This pairs well with our guide on Freelance Crypto Payments That Protect Cashflow and Reduce Disputes.
+For payout-risk tradeoffs, compare Freelance Crypto Payments That Protect Cashflow and Reduce Disputes.

 Price cross-border operations early.
 AI cost estimation is already one of the least standardized parts of budgeting.
 If your scope and delivery risk are still moving, unvalidated onboarding, tax handling, and payout assumptions add a second layer of uncertainty to cost and launch timing.